Overtone

+With the boundary condition that a wave's amplitude must be zero at both ends of a rectangle of length $L$, the only allowed sinusoidal standing waves are of wavelength $\lambda_n {=} \tfrac{2L}{n}$, where $n$ is a positive integer.

 When a resonant system such as a blown pipe or plucked string is excited, a number of overtones may be produced along with the fundamental tone.
 In simple cases, such as for most musical instruments, the frequencies of these tones are the same as (or close to) the harmonics.
-Examples of exceptions include the circular drum – a timpano whose first overtone is about 1.6 times its fundamental resonance frequency, gongs and cymbals, and brass instruments.
-The human vocal tract is able to produce highly variable amplitudes of the overtones, called formants, which define different vowels.
+Examples of exceptions include the circular drum, timpano, whose first overtone is about 1.6 times its fundamental resonance frequency, gongs and cymbals, and brass instruments.
+See Chladni figures for Ernst Chladni's seminal investigation of the vibrational modes of various resonating bodies, including those producing inharmonic partials.

 Explanation

 Most oscillators, from a plucked guitar string to a flute that is blown, will naturally vibrate at a series of distinct frequencies known as normal modes.
 The lowest normal mode frequency is known as the fundamental frequency, while the higher frequencies are called overtones.
 Often, when an oscillator is excited — for example, by plucking a guitar string — it will oscillate at several of its modal frequencies at the same time.
 So when a note is played, this gives the sensation of hearing other frequencies (overtones) above the lowest frequency (the fundamental).

 Timbre is the quality that gives the listener the ability to distinguish between the sound of different instruments.
 The timbre of an instrument is determined by which overtones it emphasizes.
 That is to say, the relative volumes of these overtones to each other determines the specific "flavor", "color" or "tone" of sound of that family of instruments.
 The intensity of each of these overtones is rarely constant for the duration of a note.
 Over time, different overtones may decay at different rates, causing the relative intensity of each overtone to rise or fall independent of the overall volume of the sound.
 A carefully trained ear can hear these changes even in a single note.
 This is why the timbre of a note may be perceived differently when played staccato or legato.

 A driven non-linear oscillator, such as the vocal folds, a blown wind instrument, or a bowed violin string (but not a struck guitar string or bell) will oscillate in a periodic, non-sinusoidal manner.
 This generates the impression of sound at integer multiple frequencies of the fundamental known as harmonics, or more precisely, harmonic partials.
 For most string instruments and other long and thin instruments such as a bassoon, the first few overtones are quite close to integer multiples of the fundamental frequency, producing an approximation to a harmonic series.
 Thus, in music, overtones are often called harmonics.
 Depending upon how the string is plucked or bowed, different overtones can be emphasized.
+Some instruments only produce odd harmonics, such as the pan flute.